 Jonny Weeks is a British photographer, feature writer and picture editor.
-He's worked for The Guardian newspaper since 2008 and spent three years managing its picture-desk in Australia before returning to London.
-He shoots and writes about news, sport, fashion and culture, splitting his time between The Guardian and freelance commissions.
+He's worked for The Guardian newspaper since 2008 and spent three years in charge of its pictorial content in Australia before returning to London.
+He shoots and writes about news, sport, fashion and culture.
+As of 2019, he divides his time between The Guardian and freelance commissions.

 Jonny began his career as a sport reporter in New Zealand where he taught himself photography.
 He later studied at Central Saint Martins specialising in alternative photographic processes.
 In 2012 he was invited to exhibit his image Hurry Up Harry at Daegu Photo Biennale in South Korea.
 In 2017 he was a judge for the Nikon-Walkley photojournalism awards in Australia.
 He's also interviewed many celebrated photographers such as Neil Leifer and Martin Parr.